|Abraham is considered one of the patriarchs of the early Hebrews.|

 Today's Focus Question What were the origins and early beliefs of the Hebrews?

 Introduction to the Unit From our textbook: "The study of the Jewish people (the Hebrews) provides an excellent opportunity to show how a relatively small group of people can have a major impact on other peoples and on the course of history.
 Although the Jewish people were often enslaved or defeated in wars, their beliefs and writings influenced many civilizations."

-The Origins of Judaism: Vocabulary Study Next, we will study the key vocabulary related to the origins of Judaism, using the document The Origins of Judaism - Cognitive Content Dictionary, which can be found in your Social Studies folders.
-We will be using an excerpt from our Social Studies textbook, which has been placed in your Social Studies folders (and which you can also find here), to help us understand the lesson's key words and concepts.
+The Origins of Judaism: Vocabulary Study Next, we will study the key vocabulary related to the origins of Judaism, using the document The Origins of Judaism - Cognitive Content Dictionary, which can be found in your Social Studies Google Classroom.
+We will be using an excerpt from our Social Studies textbook, which has been can also be found in Google Classroom (as well as here), to help us understand the lesson's key words and concepts.
 Some images have also been posted below to help you conceptualize these new terms.

 |Judaism may have been the first monotheistic religion, but it would not be the last.|

 |Ethical behavior is an important part of the religion of Judaism.|

 |According to the Bible, God made a covenant with Abraham.|